PaulWegner321/AIML25-shared/README.md

 - MediaPipe for hand tracking
 - PyTorch for CNN model inference
 - GPT-4 Vision for image analysis
-- Mistral for feedback generation
+- LLaMa for feedback generation and sign explanation

 ## Project Structure